nivedithan97/python-to-html/README.md

 ## Usage

 You can use `pretty.py` on the command line to convert any Python file to HTML.
-For example:

 ```bash
 python3 pretty.py example.py > example.html